-3.1 Description of the objectives, policies, and processes for risk management
+17.2.1.
+Description of the objectives, policies, and processes for risk management

-To manage this risk, Grupo Sura focuses its shares within the framework of a liquidity management strategy for short and long-term, in accordance with the policies and guidelines issued by the Board of Directors and Senior Management, which take into account the cyclical and structural aspects, in order to ensure compliance with its obligations, under the terms initially agreed upon, without incurring extra costs.
+To manage this risk, Grupo Sura focuses its shares within the framework of a liquidity management strategy for short-term and long-term, in accordance with the policies and guidelines issued by the Board of Directors and Senior Management, which takes into account the cyclical and structural aspects, in order to ensure compliance with its obligations, under the terms initially agreed upon, without incurring extra costs.

-3.2 Methods used to measure risk
+17.2.2.
+Methods used to measure risk

-The Company conducts follow-ups to cash flows in the short-term in order to manage the activities of collection, cash payments, and projections of cash flows in the medium-term, and so as to determine the liquidity position and anticipate the necessary measures for a proper management.
+The Company conducts follow-ups to cash flows in the short-term medium-term, in order to, manage the activities of collection, payment cash, and projections of cash flows in the medium-term, and so as to determine the liquidity position and anticipate the necessary measures for a proper management.